Perfect Meditation Position

 Of course, Lotus Pose requires a great deal of flexibility!
 And it's hard on your knees.
 So even when you can do it in your younger years, it may not come easily later in life.

 Again, that is where the "Instant Meditation" Bench, excels.
 It lets you sit comfortably at every stage of your practice.

 In addition, you can use the Bench Yoga program to help you move to intermediate cross-legged sitting positions that will let you sit comfortably on the ground—on a grassy hillside, for example, or on a shallow slope next to a lake.

 Sometimes, too, you can even sit on a rock!
-Once you find out how comfortable it is to sit with one leg crossed and other down on the floor, you'll find places where a log or a flat spot on a rock is just high enough of the ground to let you sit with one leg tucked in, and the other on the ground, so once again, only the fleshy parts of your body are in touch with any hard surfaces!
+Once you find out how comfortable it is to sit with one leg up and the other down, you'll find places where a log or a flat spot on a rock is just high enough of the ground to let you sit that way, so that only the fleshy parts of your body are in touch with any hard surfaces!